Information and Resources

 Managing Organic Waste Indoors

-Every participating business, organization and multi-family building is responsible for providing their own inside compost buckets and compostable bags (handy, but not required for the program).
-In most cases, this will be the responsibility of each household or office, but a landlord or property manager may choose to provide them in order to increase participation.
-Buildings are responsible for providing bins in common areas, such as shared office bathrooms and kitchens.
+All participating businesses, organizations and multi-unit buildings who were voluntary participants, are responsible for providing their own indoor compost collection buckets and compostable bags (handy, but not required for the program).
+Buildings owners are responsible for providing bins in common areas, such as shared office bathrooms and kitchens.

 What can go in your organics collection?

-The City of Whitehorse compost facility accepts all food and yard waste free of packaging, food soiled cardboard (ie: pizza boxes), paper towel, and newspaper used as compost bin liners.
+The City of Whitehorse compost facility accepts all food and yard waste free of plastic packaging, food soiled cardboard (like pizza boxes), paper towel, and newspaper used as compost bin liners.
 Meat and bones are welcome.
 Still not sure?
 Try the waste app.

 If you choose to use bags, only buy compostable bags with either of these labels:

-Do not use biodegradeable bags, plastic shopping bags, grocery bags or any other type of plastic bag for your organic waste - they turn into tiny pieces of plastic and will never return nutrients to the earth the way a compostable bag will.
+Do not use "biodegradeable" bags without the above logos, plastic bags or grocery bags for your organic waste - they turn into tiny pieces of plastic and will never decompose.

 Waste Sorting App